metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_cidr_group_v2alpha1_manifest.md

 page_title: "k8s_cilium_io_cilium_cidr_group_v2alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cilium.io"
 description: |-
-  CiliumCIDRGroup is a list of external CIDRs (i.e: CIDRs selecting peersoutside the clusters) that can be referenced as a single entity fromCiliumNetworkPolicies.
+  CiliumCIDRGroup is a list of external CIDRs (i.e: CIDRs selecting peers outside the clusters) that can be referenced as a single entity from CiliumNetworkPolicies.
 ---

 # k8s_cilium_io_cilium_cidr_group_v2alpha1_manifest (Data Source)

-CiliumCIDRGroup is a list of external CIDRs (i.e: CIDRs selecting peersoutside the clusters) that can be referenced as a single entity fromCiliumNetworkPolicies.
+CiliumCIDRGroup is a list of external CIDRs (i.e: CIDRs selecting peers outside the clusters) that can be referenced as a single entity from CiliumNetworkPolicies.

 ## Example Usage